 The judge, meanwhile, may view your case as particularly egregious and want to be strict at sentencing.
 This means you need a qualified DUI lawyer who works with you from the beginning to develop a strong defense.
 Your lawyer may:

 - Dispute the accuracy of the chemical test

 - Get evidence thrown out if police violated procedures

 - Question whether the initial arrest was legal

 - Attack the evidence of the aggravating factor, potentially removing it from the case

 Have you been charged with DUI?
-We can connect you with an experienced Los Angeles DUI lawyer and get you a FREE consultation.
-Fill out the form to the right or call (310) 862-0199 and get your free consultation today.
+We can connect you with an experienced Los Angeles DUI lawyer and get a free consultation.
+Please fill out our confidential contact form or call our office to schedule your no-cost case evaluation today.